artifacthealth/reflect-helper/README.md

 ```

 To be able to apply the annotation to a class, we must first turn it into a decorator factory.
 We can do this using
 the [makeDecorator](http://artifacthealth.github.io/reflect-helper/globals.html#makedecorator) function.
-When applied,
+When the
-an instance of the annotation is created and added to the 'annotations' metadata for the class.
+decorator is applied to a class, an instance of the annotation is created and added to the 'annotations' metadata for
+the class.

 The parameters for the decorator factory will be the same as the parameters for the class constructor.
 However, we may
 want to provide a type annotation because the parameters cannot be inferred.